Click here for more pictures.(Via WTA Tour Budapest official website)

 Maria Jose Martinez Sanchez beat top-seeded and defending champion Caroline Wozniacki 7-5, 6-4 Saturday to win the Swedish Open for her second WTA Tour title.
+“This was the most enjoyable tournament for me so far this season,” Martinez Sanchez said.

 “I felt right at home here and I hope to come back next year.
 I played very well today and I’m happy I played my own game.”